 6-Preparation.
 Spending time in our Bible and prayer equips us for the tests we face each day.
 We need to prepare our hearts to defend against the cunning schemes of Satan and the “forbidden fruits” that He uses to attack us.
 We must make God’s word a priority to PREPARE us for what lies ahead each day.

 But his delight is in the law of the Lord and in his law he meditates day and night.
 He shall be like a tree firmly planted by streams of water which yields fruit in its season and it’s leaf does not wither; and in whatever he does, shall prosper.
 Psalm 1:2-3.

 7- Truth.
-This is the most important fruit!
+This is the most crucial fruit!
 God’s word is true.
-He spoke and there was light.
-“God said let there be light and there was light.”
-(Genesis 1:3) God cannot lie and His word is truth.
+He spoke, and there was light.
+“God said, Let there be light, and there was light.”
+(Genesis 1:3) God cannot lie, and His word is truth.
 The nourishing fruit of God offers encouragement, comfort, strength, and develops us as Christians.
 God wants the best for us while Satan wants to destroy us.
 So which fruit will you take a bite of today?